bob-gray/meta-json/README.md

 Runtime API
 -----------

-The runtime API consists of a single function, `meta`, that accepts a single argument, `data`.
-To allow for easy static anlysis, `data` must be a valid JSON object literal. `meta` has no side effects.
-The purpose of `meta` is to make parsing meta data easy and to provide a mechanism for runtime transformation of meta data JSON, if necessary (see Data Transformation). `data` is passed through and can then be used to dictate behavior.
+The runtime API consists of a single function: `meta`, that accepts a single
+argument: `data`.
+To allow for easy static anlysis `data` must be a valid JSON object literal. `data` is passed through and can then be used to dictate behavior. `meta` has no side effects.
+The purpose of `meta` is to make parsing meta data easy and to provide a mechanism for runtime transformation of meta data JSON if necessary (see Data Transformation).

 The simpliest implementation of `meta` is: